dmorales21/dbt-core/docs/arch/adr-003-versioning-branching-strategy.md

 ## Outside Scope
 The following are topics that are outside the scope of this document and will be addressed in their own ADR:
-* Hotfixes and how branching works for them
+* Hotfixes and their branching strategies
 * How and why we bump release versions right before a release.